bobbydreamer/Udacity-Nano_Degree_Data_Engineering/Project 3 - Cloud Data Warehouses( AWS )/AWS_and_Redshift.md

 ## AWS
 **Things to remember**
 1. Have to change the region in AWS console to see the cluster.
 Thats a bit of AWS mess up, i would say as it doesn't work like that in GCP.
 2. Recommended to copy the Access key ID & Secret access key from the console rather than copying it from .csv file.

 #### Infrastructure as a Code
 1. aws-cli
 2. AWS sdk (supports lots of programming language like python & nodejs) aka boto3
-3. Amazon Cloud Formation (JSON description file called as stack)
+3. Amazon Cloud Formation (JSON/YAML file containing details of infrastructure to be built called as stack)

 #### Creating AWS User
 1. IAM